Cross-Gramian-Based Combined State and Parameter Reduction for Large-Scale Control Systems: Introduction

-Since the number of a systems inputs and outputs usually remains fixed, the maps to and from the intermediary states characterize the reducibility of a system \cite{vandooren00}.
-The balanced truncation approach, introduced in \cite{moore81}, categorizes the states of a system in terms of controllability and observability.
-From the input-to-state map the systems controllability is computed, quantifying how well a state is driven by the input.
-The state-to-output map is used to compute the systems observability, quantifying how well changes in a state are reflected by the output.
-Excluding the least controllable and observable states from a model motivates a projection from the full to a truncated model, approximating a mapping from inputs to outputs.
+Since the number of a systems inputs and outputs usually remains fixed, the maps to and from the intermediary states characterizes the reducibility of a system \cite{vandooren00}.
+The balanced truncation approach, introduced in \cite{moore81}, balances a system in terms of controllability and observability, where controllability quantifies how well a state is driven by the input and observability quantifies how well changes in a state are reflected in the output.
+Excluding the least controllable and observable states by truncating the balanced system, a reduced order mapping from inputs to outputs is approximated.